-AGCONS

-RC

-Credit:

-1
+AGCONS RC Credit: 1 Prerequisite: None Open to: 10-12

 Conservation is designed to expose students to the ideas that many of our natural resources are finite.
-Both renewable and poprenewable resources are covered as well as the laws which pertain to them.
-Units include ecology, soil, water, forests nonrenewable resources are covered as well as the laws which pertain to them.
+Both renewable and nonrenewable resources are covered as well as the laws which pertain to them.
 Units include ecology, soil, water, forests, wilderness, wildlife, minerals, population, air pollution, and recreation.
 Also covered are urban and suburban conservation problems, natural resource management, and careers.
 Students will raise perch each year in aquaculture.

-Horticulture (18052 CTE) AGHORT RC Credit: 1 Prerequisite: None Open to: 10-12 Horticulture is a class designed to manage the Randolph High School greenhouse.
-The class is responsible for the production and management of pearly 10,000 plants appually.
-Units covered include propagation, plant physiology receivation and and management of nearly 10,000 plants annually.
+Horticulture (18052 CTE)

+AGHORT RC Credit: 1 Prerequisite: None Open to: 10-12

+Horticulture is a class designed to manage the Randolph High School greenhouse.
+The class is responsible for the production and management of nearly 10,000 plants annually.
 Units covered include propagation, plant physiology, respiration and photosynthesis, disease and insect control, and plant growth and fertilizer response.
 A detailed landscape unit is also included.